MileyThom/MileyThom/README.md

 # Miley Thompson: Learner; Scientist; Communicator.

 My name is Miley Thompson and I am a current student at the University of Oklahoma where I study information Science and Technology.
 As a growing information professional, my interests range from data science and machine learning to network management and cybersecurity.
-I am an experienced writing consultant and a proud commmunicator.
+I am an experienced writing consultant and a skilled commmunicator.
 Here you can find my a collection of academic and personal projects that make up my portfolio.
-Should you have any questions about something i've worked on, please feel free to visit mileythompson.com and shoot me a message.
+Should you have any questions about something I've worked on, please feel free to visit mileythompson.com and shoot me a message.
 I'd love to hear from you!

-Signing off,

 Miley Thompson \
 Information Science and Technology – University of Oklahoma \